Massachusetts Correctional Institution – Concord

-The Massachusetts Correctional Institution at Concord (MCI-Concord) is a medium security prison for men located in Concord, Massachusetts in the United States.
-Opened in 1878, it is the oldest running state prison for men in Massachusetts.
-This prison is under the jurisdiction of the Massachusetts Department of Correction.
-There are 570 inmates with a total capacity of 614 general population beds.
+The Massachusetts Correctional Institution at Concord (MCI-Concord) was a medium security prison for men located in Concord, Massachusetts in the United States.
+Opened in 1878, it was the oldest running state prison for men in Massachusetts.
+It was under the jurisdiction of the Massachusetts Department of Correction.
+The facility had a total capacity of 614 general population beds, but with a long-term decline in the number of men incarcerated for the entire state, the population as of January 2024 had decreased to about 300, which made Governor Maura Healey announce a plan to close the prison in the summer of that year and transfer the remaining prisoners to other facilities.

 Facility

-MCI Concord is a level 4, medium level security prison.
+MCI Concord was a level 4, medium level security prison.
 The prison is located in Concord, Massachusetts on state Route 2.
 A Massachusetts State Police barracks (Troop A-3) and the Northeastern Correctional Center (Minimum Security) are located across the highway from the prison.
-The prison currently houses over 550 medium security inmates.
-This prison was visited in 1988 by Mother Teresa on her trip touring all Massachusetts prisons and also by Seán Cardinal O'Malley in 2012.
+The prison was designed to house 550-600 medium security inmates, but as of 2024 the population had declined to about 300.

-MCI-Concord is also the home to the department's Central Date Computation Unit, Central Records Unit, Central Research Unit, and the Data Collection Unit.
-All of which are split between the SFU Building outside and B-Building within the walls of the facility.
+MCI-Concord was also the home to the department's Central Date Computation Unit, Central Records Unit, Central Research Unit, and the Data Collection Unit.
+All of which were split between the SFU Building outside and B-Building within the walls of the facility.

-COVID-19 Cases

-Pursuant to the Supreme Judicial Court’s April 3, 2020 Opinion and Order in the Committee for Public Counsel Services v.
-Chief Justice of the Trial Court, SJC-12926 matter, as amended on April 10, April 28 and June 23, 2020 (the “Order”), the Special Master posts weekly reports which are located on the SJC website here for COVID testing and cases for each of the correctional facilities administered by the Department of Correction and each of the county Sheriffs’ offices.
-The SJC Special master link above has the most up to date information reported by the correctional agencies and is posted for the public to view.

-As of December 30, 2020, one inmate at MCI Concord has died from COVID-19.